Freilingen

 Freilingen is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
 The municipality belongs to the Verbandsgemeinde of Selters, a kind of collective municipality.

 Geography

 Freilingen lies 7 km from Selters on the Westerwald Lake Plateau, a popular holiday and recreation area.
 The locality offers many hiking and cycling trails.
 The Freilinger Weiher (lake), the so-called Postweiher, is open to bathing in summer.

 History

 In 1034, Freilingen had its first documentary mention as Vriligoim.
 In 1972, in the course of municipal restructuring, the Verbandsgemeinde of Selters was founded.

 Politics

 The municipal council is made up of 12 council members, as well as the honorary and presiding mayor (Ortsbürgermeister), who were elected in a majority vote in a municipal election on 7 June 2009.

 Economy and infrastructure

+Freilingen is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zone 434 and connected to local bus line 431.

 The municipality lies right on Bundesstraße 8 leading from Limburg an der Lahn to Siegburg.
 The nearest Autobahn interchange is Mogendorf on the A 3 (Cologne–Frankfurt).
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.